BDOMDev/Android-Common-Utility-Methods/README.md

-# Android-Common-Utility-
+Android Common Utility Methods

 A collection of commonly used methods used to perform various task on android platform written in kotlin.